nicolaschotard/qservi/README.md

 # qservi

-Qserv integration into science analysis pipeline
+Qserv Integration into science analysis pipeline

 The goal of this project if to test qserv on real data processed through the LSST stack.
 Here is what we would like to cover: